Brainchip-Inc/akida_examples/doc/installation.rst

     `Install TensorFlow with pip <https://www.tensorflow.org/install/pip>`_
     for installation.

-The Akida Execution Engine, the CNN2SNN tool, and the Akida models packages can be setup with Python's pip package manager:
+The akida, CNN2SNN and akida_models python packages can be setup with Python's pip package manager:

 .. code-block:: bash